Talend/component-runtime/talend-component-maven-plugin/src/it/web/README.md

 ### Start local server
 The execution with maven plugin is done in several steps as follows:
-- Go into the demo connector folder and build it with Maven.
+- Go into the sample connector folder and build it with Maven.
-- Start the tcomp server using the provided `\talend-component-maven-plugin\src\it\web\.jenkins\scripts\server-registry-manual_start.sh`
+- Start the component server using the provided `\talend-component-maven-plugin\src\it\web\.jenkins\scripts\server-registry-manual_start.sh`
   - Default test environment is (https://localhost:8081).
 - Go to the test location folder.
 - Run the tests from with Maven  with your Talend instance and account ID.